Dean Conant Worcester: Early life and education

-Dean Conant Worcester was born 1 October 1866 in Thetford, Vermont to Ezra Carter Worcester (1816-1887) and Ellen Hunt (Conant) Worcester (1826–1902), the youngest of nine children.
+Dean Conant Worcester was born on October 1, 1866 in Thetford, Vermont to Ezra Carter Worcester (1816–1887) and Ellen Hunt (Conant) Worcester (1826–1902), the youngest of nine children.
 He attended public schools in Vermont.
 He attended high school in Newton, Massachusetts.

 Worcester entered the University of Michigan in October 1884, and he was part of the 1887–1888 zoological expedition to the Philippines organized by Joseph Beal Steere in which they collected over 300 zoological specimens, of which 53 were deemed new to science.
 He graduated with a bachelor's degree in zoology in 1889.
 Shortly thereafter in September 1890, Worcester and fellow zoologist Frank Swift Bourns returned to the Philippines on a two-year zoological expedition funded by Louis F. Menage, a wealthy Minneapolis businessman who was the major benefactor of the Minnesota Academy of Natural Sciences.